alexeydott/DelphiLibStemmer/README.md

 #### Repository Integration
 Include this unit with either:
 1. Precompiled `libstemmer.dll` in output folder, or
-2. Precompiled оbject files (`libstemmer.obj`/`libstemmer.o`) in source directory.
+2. Precompiled (witn C++ Builder 12.3) оbject files (`libstemmer.obj`/`libstemmer.o`) in source directory.
    For custom dll/obj builds see *.h/.c sources in c_src directory.
 The source files presented in this repository are taken from the latest (at 07.2025) release of the snowball stemmer (Snowball 3.0.1).

 For full Snowball algorithm documentation, visit: https://snowballstem.org/